6.5.4 Oracle Essbase - Mapping Data Points to Essbase

 Member selector

-In each of the Essbase Dimensions, the Report Authority Essbase member selector is presented in a dropdown list:
+In each of the Essbase Dimensions, the DPM Authority Essbase member selector is presented in a dropdown list:

 The clear selection button can be used to remove an explicit selection and revert it to the mapped value.